-PSPDFKit v3 is the forthcoming major release of PSPDFKit, an extensive PDF displaying and editing framework for iOS.
+PSPDFKit 3.0.0 for iOS is the forthcoming major release of PSPDFKit, an extensive PDF displaying and editing framework for iOS.
 As a major release, 3.0 introduces several API-breaking changes and new architecture.

-This guide is a starting point in order to ease the transition to PSPDFKit v3.
+This guide is a starting point to ease the transition to PSPDFKit 3.0 for iOS.

-Starting with PSPDFKit 3.3, we require Xcode 5 and no longer support compilation with legacy mode.
+Starting with PSPDFKit 3.3, we require Xcode 5, and we no longer support compilation with legacy mode.

 New Licensing Model

-PSPDFKit v3 now requires a serial number to unlock its features.
+PSPDFKit 3 now requires a serial number to unlock its features.
 Log in at http://customers.pspdfkit.com with your account details.
-If you don’t yet have an account, request one at email@example.com.
-You will have to add the call to PSPDFSetLicenseKey() in your AppDelegate, at a time before you call or use any classes of PSPDFKit.
+If you don’t yet have an account, request one at firstname.lastname@example.org.
+You’ll have to add the call to

-PSPDFKit v3 requires several new frameworks - if you use the
+PSPDFKit 3 requires several new frameworks.
+If you use

-PSPDFObjectsGlyphs, while they were named inconsistently in v2 and mostly had a style like
+PSPDFObjectsGlyphs; previously, in PSPDFKit 2 for iOS, they were named inconsistently and mostly had a style like

 kPSPDFObjectsGlyphs.
-In general, a look at the header should allow you to find the new matching API quickly.
+In general, a look at the header should help you find the new matching API quickly.
 Several methods also have additional parameters and no simple counterpart to keep the API clean.
-For example the method
+For example, the

 PSPDFBarButtonItem has been extended to